Table of Contents

 Overview of Delaware Withholding Tax

-- Your company has an office or conducts business in Delaware, and
+- The company has an office or conducts business operations within the state of Delaware.

-- Those wages and salaries are paid for services performed in Delaware and taxable in the state.
+- The wages and salaries in question are payment for services performed within Delaware and are subject to taxation by the state.

 Payment and filing time for Delaware Withholding Tax

-Quarterly basis: the due date is the last day of the month following the end of a quarter.
-You will need to file a Form W-1Q (Delaware tax withholding form).
+The due date for filing is the last day of the month following the end of each quarter.
+Employers are expected to use Form W-1Q (Delaware tax withholding form) for reporting.

-Monthly basis: the due date is the 15th day of the month following the end of a month.
-You will need to file a Form W-1.
+The due date is the 15th day of the month following the end of a month.
+Employers will need to file a Form W-1.

-The answer to “Which payment schedule your company will follow” depends greatly on the amount of withholding tax.
-The bigger the amount, the more frequently you will need to pay taxes and file reports.
+Employers must choose their filing time based on the amount of withholding tax.
+The bigger the amount, the more frequently employers will need to pay taxes and file reports.

 The withheld amount will be assessed in a “lookback period”.
-This “lookback period” is from 1st July to 30th June immediately preceding the targeted calendar year.
-For example, the “lookback period” for the year 2020 was from 1st July 2018 to 30th June 2019.
+This lookback period covers the period from July 1st to June 30th just before the calendar year in question.
+For instance, when calculating taxes for the year 2020, the lookback period used was from July 1, 2018, to June 30, 2019.

 BIG NOTE: If your company is newly established and you hire new employees, you will have to pay Delaware withholding tax and file returns monthly until the next “lookback period”.